siddharth9805/data_structure_python/README.md

 # data_structure_python
-The repository is given about the implementation of the data structure in python for simplified used
+The repository is given about the implementation of the data structure in Python for simplified understanding